-Professional development events, symposia and conferences can be taken for graduate credit as part of the IIRP’s unique hybrid learning model.
+Professional development events, symposia and conferences can be taken for graduate credit as part of the IIRP’s unique blended learning model.
 With the addition of readings and interactive online coursework, you can delve deeper with our faculty and participate in our graduate level curriculum.
 Learn more »

 During our flagship event, you will learn skills you can use immediately to strengthen relationships and respond to conflict in your classroom, community or organization.